BenjaminNavarro/godot_dynamic_split_screen/README.md

 # The project
-This sample project showcases an implementation of dynamic split screen using the [Godot engine](https://godotengine.org).
+This sample project showcases an implementation of dynamic split screen, also called Voronoi split screen, using the [Godot engine](https://godotengine.org).

 # Dynamic split screen
 A dynamic split screen system displays a single screen when the two players are close but a splitted view when they move apart.